paranoid-software/elemental-cms/readme.md

 }
 ```

-After we create our config file under the name we prefer like for example default.json, we can issue the init command as shown below:
+After we create the config file under the name for example default.json, we can issue the "init" command as shown below:

 ```shell
 elemental-cms init -c settings/default.json
 ```

-Executing this command will create and update our .elemental metadata file setting the "configFilePath" property to "settings/default.json", and will update the folder structure which will ends like this:
+Executing this command will create and update our .elemental metadata file setting the "configFilePath" property to "settings/default.json", and it will update the folder structure which will ends looking like this:

 ```lang-none
 workdir